-Our earlier stage assets include three development programs that have initiated clinical trials: OTX-TKI, an intravitreal injection by fine gauge needle of a hydrogel, anti-angiogenic formulation of axitinib a tyrosine kinase inhibitor, or TKI, for the treatment of wet age-related macular degeneration, or wet AMD; OTX-TIC, an intracameral travoprost implant for the reduction of intraocular pressure, or IOP, in patients with glaucoma and ocular hypertension; and OTX-CSI (intracanalicular cyclosporine insert) for the treatment of signs and symptoms of dry eye disease.
-We filed an investigational new drug application, or IND, for OTX-CSI in December 2019 and initiated a Phase 1 clinical trial during the second quarter of 2020.
+Our core pipeline assets include four development programs.
+We are currently evaluating two of these programs in Phase 1 clinical trials: OTX-TKI, an intravitreal implant injected by fine-gauge needle of a hydrogel, anti-angiogenic formulation of axitinib a tyrosine kinase inhibitor, or TKI, for the treatment of wet age-related macular degeneration, or wet AMD, and OTX-TIC, an intracameral travoprost implant for the reduction of elevated intraocular pressure, or IOP, in patients with primary open-angle glaucoma or ocular hypertension.
+We are currently evaluating one program, OTX-CSI (intracanalicular cyclosporine insert) for the chronic treatment of dry eye disease, in a Phase 2 clinical trial.
+We expect to file a Phase 2-enabling investigational new drug application, or IND, in the fourth quarter of 2020 to evaluate the fourth program, OTX-DED for the short-term treatment of the signs and symptoms of dry eye disease, in a Phase 2 clinical trial.